accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Use the playback controls menu and select "Titles".
 1. Scroll through the titles by sliding your finger up or down.
 1. Check that
-	- each text structure on the screen is reached in this way and is displayed as a title;
+	- each text structure on the screen is reached in this way and is rendered as a title;
 	- that each title is relevant, i.e.
 		- the title is useful for structuring the screen;
 		- that the text contained in the title makes it possible to understand the content of the section thus titled.